 Staff Scientist, NCEM

-Jim Ciston obtained his Ph.D. in Materials Science and Engineering from Northwestern University in 2009 for his work on the structural determination of hydrogen atom positions and bonding charge density at crystal surfaces.
+Jim obtained his Ph.D. in Materials Science and Engineering from Northwestern University in 2009 for his work on the structural determination of hydrogen atom positions and bonding charge density at crystal surfaces.
 From 2009-2011, he was a Postdoctoral Research Associate at Brookhaven National Laboratory where he also served as the first facility manager for the FEI Titan aberration-corrected Environmental TEM at the Center for Functional Nanomaterials.
-During this time, Dr. Ciston utilized in-situ environmental microscopy to study the structure-chemistry relationships of catalytic oxide materials for photolysis of water and methane reforming reactions.
-He has received several awards for his research from the International Centre for Diffraction Data, International Federation of Societies for Microscopy, US National Committee for Crystallography, & Pittsburgh Diffraction Society, and has presented his research at seminars and conferences on four continents.
-Jim was also a 2016 recipient of an Early Career Research Program award granted by the DOE Office of Science.
+Since 2011, Jim has been a Staff Scientist in the National Center for Electron Microscopy facility of the Molecular Foundry.

 Jim was a 2016 recipient of an Early Career Research Program award granted by the DOE Office of Science and received a Presidential Early Career Award for Scientists and Engineers in 2019.
 He has also received several awards for his research from the International Centre for Diffraction Data, International Federation of Societies for Microscopy, US National Committee for Crystallography, Illinois Institute of Technology, & Pittsburgh Diffraction Society.